-By the above discussion, inspired by the global theory, we focus on studying the valuation minimizing the normalized volume function, which is conjectured to uniquely exist and ought to be thought as the `(semi-)stable' object.
-This picture is understood well in the case of Sasakian geometry where one only considers the valuations coming from the Reeb vector fields on the torus (e.g. \cite{MSY08, CoSz16}).
-Here we can naturally define the stability of the singularity using the one for the base.
+By the above discussion and inspired by the global theory, we focus on studying the valuation that minimizes the normalized volume function, which is conjectured to uniquely exist and ought to be thought as the `(semi-)stable' object.
+This picture is understood well in the case of Sasakian geometry where one only considers the valuations coming from the Reeb vector fields induced by a good torus action (e.g. \cite{MSY08, CoSz16}).
+Here we can naturally compare the stability of the singularity with the stability for the base.
 However, this requires the extra cone structure.
 By investigating the minimizer of the normalized volume function on all valuations, our plan, as we mentioned, built on the previous work (\cite{Li15a, Li15b, LL16}), is to establish an intrinsic stability which only depends on the isomorphic class of the singularity.
-To revisit the cone singularity case, in fact it was shown in \cite{Li15b, LL16} that a Fano manifold $X$ is K-semistable, if and only if that among all valuations over the vertex $o$ of the cone $C(X)$ given by a multiple of $-K_X$, the canonical valuation defined to be the one obtained by blowing up the vertex $o\in C(X)$ minimizes the normalized volume function.
-This gives evidence to justify that at least for such singularities, our study is on the right direction.
+We recall that it was shown in \cite{Li15b, LL16} that a Fano manifold $X$ is K-semistable, if and only if that among all valuations over the vertex $o$ of the cone $C(X)$ given by a multiple of $-K_X$, the canonical valuation obtained by blowing up the vertex $o\in C(X)$ minimizes the normalized volume function.
+This gives evidence to justify that at least for these singularities, our study is in the right direction.

 For an {\it arbitrary} klt singularity, there is no direct way to associate a global object.
-Nevertheless, in differential geometry, when there is a `canonical' metric, the metric tangent cone around the singularity is the stable object in the category of metric space.
-With a similar philosophy, we expect the minimizer of the normalized volume function always gives {\it a degeneration} to a K-semistable Fano cone singularity in the Sasakian setting, and such degeneration should be provided by the minimizer of ${\hvol}_{X,o}$.
-In the current paper, we work out this picture in the case that the minimizer is divisorial, by implementing the machinery of the minimal model program (based on the foundational results in \cite{BCHM10}).
+Nevertheless, in differential geometry, when there is a `canonical' metric, the metric tangent cone around the singularity is the stable object in the category of metric spaces.
+With a similar philosophy, we expect that the minimizer of the normalized volume function always gives {\it a degeneration} to a K-semistable Fano cone singularity in the Sasakian setting, and conversely any such degeneration should be provided by a minimizer of ${\hvol}_{X,o}$.
+In the current paper, we work out this picture in the case that the minimizer is divisorial, by implementing the machinery of the minimal model program (MMP) (based on the foundational results in \cite{BCHM10}).
 So our treatment will be purely algebraic though it is strongly inspired by analytic results in the study of K\"{a}hler-Einstein/Sasaki-Einstein metrics.